John Coldham is UK Head of Brands and Designs, and co-heads the global practice. John also jointly heads the firm's Retail and Leisure Sector.

 Whether the budget is big or small, every client has the same wish - that it is spent effectively and responsibly while obtaining the best possible result.
 Our team has spent a lot of time considering costs of litigation and we pride ourselves on our accurate and competitive estimates.

-John's experience covers cases big and small, from running multi-jurisdiction patent litigation to design right cases in the Intellectual Property Enterprise Court.
+John's experience covers cases big and small, from running multi-jurisdiction litigation across multiple rights, to smaller cases in the Intellectual Property Enterprise Court.
 Clients from around the world trust John's sensible, considered advice, and praise his commercial nous.

 John is also very involved with IP policy, particularly in the area of designs, where he has particular experience.
 He chairs the Design and Copyright Committee of the Chartered Institute of Trademark Attorneys (CITMA), as well as being an active member of similar committees at MARQUES, IP Federation, and the Chartered Institute of Patent Attorneys (CIPA).
-John's expertise led to him being recognised in the prestigious Acritas Stars database as a 'star lawyer' in 2017 and 2018 and being invited to become a Fellow of the RSA, as well as being written up by Legal500 and WTR amongst others.
+John's expertise led to him being invited to become a Fellow of the RSA.

 A "practical" lawyer who "seeks optimal solutions to issues".

 "He just knows everything, he can answer any questions that we have about IP.
 Always available and happy to just to be that person to pick ones brains and pragmatic, commercial advice."

 "He understands the market, he's very pragmatic, and he's technically brilliant."